the-data-center/placing-prosperity-USALEEP/README.md

 *Placing Prosperity* focuses on New Orleans and its 8-parish metro area.
 Anyone wishing to replicate the analysis for another region would have to use the relevant FIPS codes.

 These R scripts are used to import, clean, and combine data sets.
+They should be run in order before conducting the analysis.

 - 01_libraries and load data.R -- Loads R packages and imports data, either locally from the inputs folder or via API.
 - 02_graphics themes.R -- Loads a set of colors, fonts, and ggplot templates used at The Data Center.
 DELETE?
 - 03_cleaning and analysis.R -- Performs additional cleaning of data sets

-These R scripts are used to conduct the analysis.
+With the data loaded, the following R scripts are used to conduct the analysis.
 The scripts generally use ggplot to make charts and to export CSV files to the **outputs** folder.
 Each script corresponds with a chapter in the final report.
 These CSV files are then used to generate interactive graphics for the final project web site.

 - chapter 1 graphics.R
 - chapter 2 graphics.R